 Becker, M.W. & Leinenger, M. (2011).
 Attentional selection is biased toward mood-congruent stimuli.
 Emotion, 11, 1248-1254.

 Leinenger, M. (in prep).
 The time course of phonological coding in deaf readers: Evidence from survival analyses of eye movements.

 Leinenger, M. (in prep).
-Individual differences in the time course of phonological coding.
+Effects of phonemic decoding ability and reading skill on the time course of phonological coding during reading.